Browse our guides or talk to our team.

 It’s not a programming language — it’s a set of rules specifically for drawing diagrams.
-Think of it like the software engineer’s version of a blueprint.
+There are many types of software engineering diagrams, but think of this language like the software engineer’s version of a blueprint.

 Grady Booch, Ivar Jacobson, and James Rumbaugh created the Unified Modeling Language in 1995 while working at Rational software.
 In 1997, the Object Management Group adopted UML as a standard for its members, which includes the likes of Hewlett-Packard, IBM, and Apple Computer.
 With interoperability in mind, this ensured that UML would be a shared visual language for years to come.

 In 2005, the language was published by the International Organization for Standardization (ISO) and has since been revised and reviewed to keep it up to date.
 The most recent version, UML 2.5, was released in 2015.

 Today, UML diagrams are less popular because many software teams now work in an Agile environment, but there are certainly reasons to use them.
 UML diagramming allows teammates to consistently document and convey ideas — and that type of clear communication helps keep everyone on track.

 UML diagrams are one of the most popular software engineering diagrams.
 When it comes to building new products or systems, there are two key reasons to add UML diagramming to your toolkit.

 Before developers start coding, UML can help everyone get on the same page.
 Understanding the system they’re trying to create allows developers to delegate work, identify potential problems before work has started, and work efficiently toward a common goal.

 After code is written, a UML diagram can help developers understand the decisions made and structures developed for the project.
 This information helps teams as they look to improve upon the project for the future.

 Now that you know what UML is and what it’s used for, why not give it a go?
 Check out How To Make a UML Diagram or dive right into a free trial of Gliffy.